NORTH CAROLINA BLOG

 Hibriten Mountain: Magic on the Mountain from Chad Austin on Vimeo.

-Caldwell Historical Museum educates and shares the history of Caldwell County with future generations through educational services and exhibits.
+Caldwell Heritage Museum (Caldwell Historical Museum) educates and shares the history of Caldwell County with future generations through educational services and exhibits.

 NOTE: Lenoir is a city in Caldwell County.

-Caldwell Historical Museum serves as a space that chronologically presents the history of Caldwell County from pre-colonial times to the present through a series of exhibits.
+Caldwell Heritage Museum serves as a space that chronologically presents the history of Caldwell County from pre-colonial times to the present through a series of exhibits.

-Among the historical treasures at Caldwell Historical Museum are Native American spears and arrowheads, early maps, grants, and deeds.
+Among the historical treasures at Caldwell Heritage Museum are Native American spears and arrowheads, early maps, grants, and deeds.

 There is also information and photographs about the founding of Caldwell County, the establishment of the city of Lenoir as the county seat, and its development as a railroad terminus and furniture manufacturing center.

-Click the following for introductory videos of Caldwell Historical Museum.
+Click the following for introductory videos of Caldwell Heritage Museum.

 Wilson Creek